A User-Friendly Python Interface for the Numerical Relativity Code AMSS-NCKU: Appendix

 \section{Appendix}

-To carry out AMSS-NCKU simulations, the users need to install GCC, NVCC, Python, MPI software in the Linux system.
-Here is an example of the installation operations in Ubuntu 22.04 (or 24.04) system.
+To carry out AMSS-NCKU simulations using our Python interface, users need to install GCC, NVCC, Python, MPI software in the Linux system.
+Our Python code relies on some commonly-used Python libraries (including numpy \cite{Numpy}, scipy \cite{Scipy}, matplotlib \cite{Matplotlib}, SymPy \cite{SymPy} and opencv-python \cite{OpenCV-Python}), which also need to be installed.
+Here is an example of the installation operations in the Ubuntu 22.04 (or Ubuntu 24.04) system.